Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Huntfield Heights is lower than average nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Huntfield Heights has lower income compared to national averages.
 The median income is $48,578 and the average is $55,137.
-This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $52,853 (median) and $59,989 (average) as of September 2025.
-Census data indicates that household, family and personal incomes in Huntfield Heights all fall between the 14th and 16th percentiles nationally.
-Distribution data shows that the largest segment comprises 32.6% earning $1,500 - $2,999 weekly (1,450 residents), reflecting patterns seen in the region where 31.8% similarly occupy this range.
-Housing affordability pressures are severe, with only 81.7% of income remaining after housing costs, ranking at the 14th percentile.
+In contrast, Greater Adelaide has a median income of $54,808 and an average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Huntfield Heights are approximately $52,853 (median) and $59,989 (average) as of September 2025.
+Census data indicates that household, family, and personal incomes in Huntfield Heights fall between the 14th and 16th percentiles nationally.
+Income distribution shows that the largest segment is 32.6% earning $1,500 - $2,999 weekly (1,450 residents), similar to regional patterns where 31.8% occupy this range.
+Housing affordability pressures are severe in Huntfield Heights, with only 81.7% of income remaining, ranking at the 14th percentile.

 Frequently Asked Questions - Income